ftppz/ic-verify/README.md

-Tutorial on Getting Started with Digital Chips
+Tutorial on Getting Started with Digital Chips Verification.